 Either party may change its address by seven (7) day’s prior written notice to the other in the manner set forth above.
 In addition, either party may designate from time to time, by written notice given under this Section, additional addresses for notices or other or additional representatives for receipt of notices.
 Receipt of communications by United States first class or registered mail or by courier will be sufficiently evidenced by return receipt.
 Receipt of communications by facsimile will be sufficiently evidenced by a machine generated evidence of transmission without notation of error.
 In the case of illegible or otherwise unreadable facsimile transmissions, the receiving party shall promptly notify the transmitting party of any transmission problem and the transmitting party shall promptly resend any affected pages.

 22.3 Assignment.
 Except as set forth below in this Section 22.3, this Agreement may be assigned only with the prior written consent of the other party to this Agreement.
 Owner may assign this Agreement and any rights or obligations hereunder to (1)[(a)] any Person that acquires Owner’s interest in the Facility and demonstrates the financial ability to satisfy Owner’s obligations under this Agreement, and (2)[(b)] any Lender or any trustee or agent of any Lender as collateral security (and in connection with the same, Contractor hereby agrees to execute and deliver to Lender a consent agreement in the form reasonably requested by Lender).
+Construction Manager may assign any of its rights or obligations hereunder to Owner.
 Contractor may assign this Agreement to any Affiliate of Contractor; provided that Contractor and its Parent unconditionally guarantee the performance of such Affiliate’s obligations under this Agreement.
 Any purported assignment not in compliance with this Section 22.3 shall be void and without force or effect.

 22.4 Miscellaneous.